ABOUT ARIZONA SCHOOL OF HEALTH SCIENCES

 - Post-Professional Doctor of Physical Therapy (online)

-- Physical Therapy Orthopedic Residency Program Certificate (online)
+- Physical Therapy Orthopedic Residency Program (online)

-- Physical Therapy Neurologic Residency Program Certificate (online)
+- Physical Therapy Neurologic Residency Program (online)

 ATSU-ASHS’ goal on diversity is to foster an atmosphere of awareness and acceptance that embraces diverse backgrounds, philosophies, and lifestyles, including under-represented groups.
-Diversity encompasses race, ethnicity, gender, marital status, age, sexual orientation, veteral status, national origin, disability (physical, cognitive, psycho-social), religious affiliation or socio-economic status (income, parent’s education level or occupation).
+Diversity encompasses race, ethnicity, gender, marital status, age, sexual orientation, veteran status, national origin, disability (physical, cognitive, psycho-social), religious affiliation or socio-economic status (income, parent’s education level or occupation).
 ASHS will create and support a campus community that educates healthcare professionals who value and appreciate the importance of and have a unique perspective and outlook on diversity.
 We will seek to improve the quality of life of our faculty, staff, and students by developing and implementing policies and programs that support the ASHS philosophy on diversity.
 We hope to help our students learn about the different cultures in society, understand that diversity, and actively seek to work with clients from varied cultures and backgrounds.
 We believe that this diversity-rich experience at ASHS will add value to our campus community.

 Online Programs +